top of page

 ahmad.taheri(a.t_))uni-hamburg.de

-Since June 2023, I am a PhD research assistant at the Chair of Computational Systems Biology at the University of Hamburg and part of the Microb-AI-ome project.
-I received my Master's degree in Computer Engineering at IAU, where my thesis was on scheduling algorithms for Distributed systems.
-Before I join the CoSy.Bio lab, I was a research/laboratory assistant in the Cloud and Edge Computing Research Lab at YU, Iran.
-My research interests are mainly Federated/Distributed Learning, Computational Intelligence and Metaheuristic Methods.
+I am a PhD candidate and research associate at the Institute for Computational Systems Biology at the University of Hamburg, contributing to the Microb-AI-ome project.
+Prior to joining the CoSy.Bio lab, I worked as a research and laboratory assistant at the Cloud and Edge Computing Research Lab at YU, Iran.
+My primary research interests revolve around topics such as Generative AI, Federated/Distributed Learning, Computational Intelligence, and Metaheuristic Methods.

 face.jpg